Prostate problems are common, particularly in men aged over 50.

 See your GP if you have these symptoms.

-Prostatitis can be treated using a combination of painkillers and a type of medication called an alpha-blocker, which can help to relax the muscles of the prostate and bladder neck.
-Medication that shrinks the prostate gland may also be helpful.
+Prostatitis can be treated using a combination of painkillers and a type of medicine called an alpha-blocker, which can help to relax the muscles of the prostate and bladder neck.
+It can also sometimes be treated with antibiotics.

 Most men will recover within a few weeks or months, although some will continue to have symptoms for longer.